-How many times have you found yourself in the middle a task, hoping that you could find a simpler way to do it?
-Every business involves numerous processes and operations which can be transformed to make workflows smoother and easier.
+How many times have you found yourself in the middle of a task, hoping that you could find a simpler way to do it?
+Every business involves numerous processes and operations that can be transformed to make workflows smoother and easier.

-Hence, you must keep business process optimization in your mind while formulating the digital transformation strategy.
+Hence, you must keep business process optimization in mind while formulating the digital transformation strategy.

-The strategy must ensure business process optimization while meeting the goals set for customers as well as for the internal team.
-All interconnected business processes must be covered in the digital transformation strategy, so that maximum output can be achieved.
+The business strategy must ensure business process optimization while meeting the goals set for customers as well as for the internal team.
+All interconnected business processes must be covered in the digital transformation strategy so that maximum output can be achieved.

-Along with business process optimization, you must also make good use of data you have gathered over the years.
+Along with business process optimization, you must also make good use of the data-driven analysis you have gathered over the years.
 Let’s see why.

 One of the main reasons behind adopting digital transformation is to eliminate your business’ pain points for your team as well as your customers.
 But how will you know what these pain points are?

-According to HBR, consumers will always choose the simple solutions over burdensome ones, especially in today’s generation as they have multiple options for everything.
-Hence, companies which don’t focus on simplifying things for their customers may end up losing their clientele.
+According to HBR, consumers will always choose simple solutions over burdensome ones, especially in today’s generation as they have multiple options for everything.
+Hence, companies that don’t focus on simplifying things for their customers may end up losing their clientele.

-Data analysis and circulation of its results can help your team identify the best solutions to problems, thus lead to drafting a better digital transformation strategy and making the best of the transformation process.
+Data-driven analysis and circulation of its results can help your team identify the best solutions to problems, thus leading to drafting a better digital transformation strategy and making the best of the transformation process.

 Identifying fitting technologies for your business is one of the most crucial steps while drafting the digital transformation strategy.
-Implementing technologies into your company will require a lot of financial investment.
-Hence, to avoid the need of extra funds, it must be done correctly.
+Implementing digital technologies into your company will require a lot of financial investment.
+Hence, to avoid the need for extra funds, it must be done correctly.

-Any effective digital transformation strategy will always include some options along with their budget requirements in order to make the best decision.
+Any effective digital transformation strategy will always include some options along with their budget requirements to make the best decision.

 Some new-age technologies that must be embedded in your digital transformation strategy are:

 Also, companies are making strategic choices by embracing technological solutions based on API.
-By preparing both culturally and strategically, to create and consume APIs is essential to achieve business agility, accelerate the new ideas to the market and unlock new value in the existing assets.
+Preparing both culturally and strategically, to create and consume APIs is essential to achieve business agility, accelerate the new ideas to the market, and unlock new value in the existing assets.

-Data has taken center-stage of any Digital Transformation Strategy as it helps us in eliminating assumptions and deal with facts.
-With ML assuring to overhaul enterprise decision making and operations these tools and techniques are helping organizations turn growing volumes of data into a future-ready foundation for a new era in which machines will not only augment human decision-making but will make real-time and at-scale decisions that humans cannot in order to remain nimble.
+Data has taken center stage in any digital transformation strategy as it helps us eliminate assumptions and deal with facts.
+With ML assuring to overhaul enterprise decision-making and operations these digital tools and techniques are helping organizations turn growing volumes of data into a future-ready foundation for a new era in which machines will not only augment human decision-making but will make real-time and at-scale decisions that humans cannot to remain nimble.

 Being clear about your technology implementation in the digital transformation strategy will help you to: